TIBCOSoftware/snappy-on-k8s/README.md

 volumes within the charts make the architecture portable across clouds.

 ## Pre-requisites and assumptions:
 - We need a running kubernetes or PKS cluster.
-We only support Kubernetes 1.9 (or higher) and PKS 1.0.1(or higher).
-If you already have access to a Kubernetes cluster skip the next section.
+We only support Kubernetes 1.9 (or higher) and PKS 1.0.0(or higher).

+ **NOTE** If you already have access to a Kubernetes cluster, jump to the [next section](#steps-if-a-kubernetes-cluster-is-available).

 ### Getting access to a PKS or Kubernetes cluster
 If you would like to deploy on-prem you can either use Minikube (local developer machine) or get PKS environment setup